s-cork/HashRouting/README.md

 This is the startup form, the one loaded when the app starts.
 It contains the header, the navigation bar and a content panel where all the other forms will be loaded during the life of the app.

-The Main form is not the home form.
+The Main form is **not** the home form.
 The Main form has no content, only has navigation, header and infrastructure to show all the other forms.

-- Import the routing module, all the forms used by the app and add the decorator
+- Import the routing module, all the forms used by the app
+- and add the decorator: `@routing.main_router`

 ```python
     from HashRouting import routing